mskcc/Halo_Melanoma_IL2/README.md

     **input/config/study_config.yaml**

 **NOTE: One of the most important checks done during configuration is the list of samples to be analyzed.
-PLEASE review warnings carefully, fix errors and check the 'SAMPLES' parameter in this config file before proceeding!!**
+PLEASE review warnings carefully & fix errors before proceeding!!**

 ## Input data validation